Cancellations, postponements and closings

-The following are local nonprofit events or shops that have been canceled, postponed or closed due to concerns about the spread of the coronavirus.
+The following are local nonprofit events that have been canceled or postponed as well as nonprofit offices that have closed due to concerns about the spread of the coronavirus.

 To date, no presumptive positive cases of the virus have been identified in the northern Shenandoah Valley.
 But the Centers for Disease Control is recommending everyone — especially adults and people with underlying chronic medical conditions such as heart or lung disease or diabetes — avoid crowds as much as possible.